NO PARKING ON ROADWAYS DURING SNOW CLEARING OPERATIONS

 $60.00 Fine for parking on a hwy interfering with snow clearing operations.

 Resident Snow Clearing: the snow and ice must be cleared from the sidewalk in front of their properties within 24 hours after a substantial snow fall.
+Please keep fire hydrants visible for Fire and Emergency Services.

 Visit our Snow Clearing webpage for more information.